-I saw some squirrels chasing each other recently, and I wanted to find out why.
-If you want to know, I have written an article which you can find here.
+I recently saw squirrels chasing each other, and I wanted to find out why.
+If you want to know, I have written an article you can find here.

-Chipmunks are speedy creatures that come from the same family as the squirrel.
-Like the squirrel, they also have an omnivorous diet.
+Chipmunks are speedy creatures that come from the same family as squirrels.
+Like squirrels, they also have an omnivorous diet.

 A significant part of their diet is vegetation, including seeds, nuts, berries, mushrooms, buds, and other fruits.
-Aside from these, chipmunks also feed on bird’s eggs, baby birds, insects, small frogs, and worms.
+Aside from these, chipmunks also feed on bird’s eggs, baby birds, insects, tiny frogs, and worms.

 The raccoon is classified in the order Carnivora.
-However, their diet is omnivorous, as they eat vegetation as well as meat.
+However, their diet is omnivorous, as they eat vegetation and meat.

 The vegetation that raccoons eat is varied.
-Part of a raccoon’s diet includes citrus fruits, berries, acorns, apples, beechnuts, figs, walnuts, corn, and wild grapes.
+A raccoon’s diet includes citrus fruits, berries, acorns, apples, beechnuts, figs, walnuts, corn, and wild grapes.

-Raccoons also eat meat, with the diet consisting mainly of invertebrates with a smaller amount of vertebrates.
+Raccoons also eat meat, consisting mainly of invertebrates with a smaller amount of vertebrates.

 Raccoons like to search for food in water sources.
 This is often mistaken with them washing their food before eating it.
 Raccoons manipulate their prey as they feed, and a frog in the water makes a tasty meal.

-Favorite raccoons treat comprises of fish, crayfish, insects, bird’s eggs, worms, and mollusks.
+Favorite raccoons treat comprises fish, crayfish, insects, bird’s eggs, worms, and mollusks.

 Grizzly bears are classified in the carnivore order.
-However, they eat a wide variety of food items derived from both plants and animals.
+However, they eat various food items from plants and animals.